jimbaker/clamped/README.md

 Known issues
 ============

-clamp is still very much pre-alpha at this point; see the TODO list at the [project page][clamp].
+Clamp is still subject to refactoring at this point; see the TODO list at the [project page][clamp].

 Also, it's not feasible to use `__new__` in your Python classes that